Don’t judge me if you happen to see my kids eating packaged Ritz crackers for school lunch.

 These apps and websites, where parents can go in and see every detail of children’s school grades and homework, are not helping our overparenting epidemic.

-Every blue moon I will ask the kids to pull up their student account and show me their grades, because I want them to know I do care.
-I did notice our daughter slacking off at the end of last year and my acknowledgement helped her catch up, but I’m not taking it on as one of my regular responsibilities and you shouldn’t be either.
+Every blue moon I will ask the kids to pull up their student account and show me their grades because I want them to know I do care.
+I did notice our daughter slacking off at the end of last year and my acknowledgment helped her catch up, but I’m not taking it on as one of my regular responsibilities and you shouldn’t be either.

 What is your parenting goal?